 In general, the Fund will require, as applicable and if not already in its file, the submission of copies of the following documents to process the benefits.
-We remind you to please include the participant's/ retiree's Unique Identification Number (UID) when sending the documents below:
+We remind you to please include the participant's/retiree's Unique Identification Number (UID) when sending the documents below:

-2. Copy(ies) of birth certificate(s) for each of the entitled survivors;
+- 1. Death certificate of the participant/retiree; - Copy(ies) of birth certificate(s) for each of the entitled survivors;